Selling and service are two sides of the same sale. Mind your side!

 As for the sales person, lamenting that, “You guys in back office keep messing us,” can smack of self-righteousness.
 ‘Messes’ (mistakes) can and do happen.
 It’s inevitable in any business.
 That’s what customer complaints are.
 But let’s not pretend that missteps are exclusive to customer service or technical staff.
 Salespeople who misinform, or even, outright lie to customers, create far bigger problems, often planting the seeds for long-term grievances.
 These “historical injustices” can fester, damaging trust and loyalty.

 Neither of you is simply selling or serving.
 You are both doing both.
-And the higher the quality of service you deliver, the higher the chances it will convert into a sale.
+And the higher the quality of service you deliver, the higher the chances it will convert into a sale and sustainably so.
 Because at its core, selling is providing a service, and providing a service is selling.

 Mind your side of the sale.
 One Goal, One Team, One Mission